 If your cat doesn’t like to cuddle, don’t take it personally.
 Some cats just don’t like being picked up, or aren’t physically affectionate.
-That doesn’t mean he doesn’t love you!
-Nevertheless, it’s frustrating when you want to hug and squeeze him and he’s just not interested.
-At East Valley Animal Hospital in Gilbert, we understand how important your bond is with your cat.
-In today’s post we will help you understand and communicate with a cat who doesn’t like to cuddle.
+That doesn’t mean your cat doesn’t love you!
+Nevertheless, it’s frustrating when you want to hug and squeeze your furry friend and they’re just not interested.
+In today’s post, we will help you understand and communicate with a cat who doesn’t like to cuddle.

 Why Doesn’t My Cat Like to Cuddle?